 The form must be filled out completely or it will not be processed.
 The form can be found under Curriculum & Forms section of the CEG website.
 With the exception of the Math Department and Chemistry Department, most completed forms may be submitted to the Undergraduate Academic Advisor and the class will be added.
 To add a math or chemistry class, please see the Math Department’s website or Chemistry Department's website for details.

 How can I drop a class?

-- Before the 4th Friday of the term, students may withdraw from a course on-line using Buckeye Link.
+- Before the 4th Friday of the term, students may withdraw from a full-term course on-line using Buckeye Link.

 - Any student requesting to drop a course after the 10th Friday must petition the College of Engineering.
 Only students with documented extenuating circumstances will have their petitions considered by the COE Committee.
 Please contact the Advising Office for the petition forms.